 Carbon Reduction Projects are being certified both within the United States and around the world.

 Carbon Reduction Projects charge different amounts because of a variety of factors including project type, location, supply and demand and age of credit.
 The typical range of a carbon credit is $5 to $25 per ton of carbon dioxide equivalent.

-Which carbon reduction projects are featured by Rare and the Make-It-Personal initiative?
+Which carbon reduction projects are featured by Rare and the Climate Culture program?